-In wake of the April 2013 attack on PG&E’s Metcalf substation in San Jose, California, the Federal Energy Regulatory Commission (FERC) issued an order directing the North American Electric Reliability Corporation (NERC) to develop standards requiring transmission owners to identify risks posed by physical security threats and vulnerabilities.
+In wake of the April 2013 attack on PG&E’s Metcalf substation in San Jose, California, the Federal Energy Regulatory Commission (FERC) issued an order directing the North American Electric Reliability Corporation (NERC) to develop a physical security standard requiring transmission owners to identify risks posed by physical security threats and vulnerabilities.
 FERC also will be requiring NERC to implement security measures and draft a security plan to protect the stations and substations from physical attacks.

 To comply with the order, NERC filed the proposed CIP-014-1 Physical Security Reliability Standard with FERC on May 23rd, 2014.
 According to Gerry Cauley, president and chief executive officer of NERC, “The industry has long been engaged in physical security efforts, and FERC’s order outlined an approach that provides for comprehensive integration between existing and new efforts.
 This approach enhances physical security measures for the most critical facilities and lessens the overall vulnerability of the bulk power system.”